 A diversion model showing great promise across the U.S. is 911 dispatch diversion, sometimes called crisis call diversion.
 The approach aims to reduce unnecessary police contact by connecting people to mental health professionals when someone contacts 911 due to a behavioral health crisis or other health or social service need.
 This brief outlines four tips for successfully implementing 911 dispatch diversion in a community.

-Correctional Facilities, Crisis Systems, Law Enforcement, Mental Health, Co-Occurring Substance Use
+Courts, Crisis Systems, Law Enforcement, Mental Health, Co-Occurring Substance Use

-Crisis Systems, Mental Health, Co-Occurring Substance Use
+Correctional Facilities, Crisis Systems, Mental Health, Co-Occurring Substance Use

 Senior Policy Analyst, Behavioral Health